Search

 The result of this particle measurement is in any case: the two objects are different in size.
 Sieve analysis shows that both objects fit through a sieve with 16 mm aperture, while they are retained by a sieve with a mesh size of 14 mm.
 Sieve analysis thus characterizes both particles as the same size: they have the same equivalent diameter between 14 mm and 16 mm.
 It is not possible to be more precise, because there are no intermediate sieves.

-Particle Measurement - Figure 1a
+Particle Measurement - Liczba 1a

-Particle Measurement - Figure 1b
+Particle Measurement - Liczba 1b

-Particle Measurement - Figure 1c
+Particle Measurement - Liczba 1c

-Particle Measurement - Figure 1d
+Particle Measurement - Liczba 1d

-Particle Measurement - Figure 1f
+Particle Measurement - Liczba 1f

-Particle Measurement - Figure 1g
+Particle Measurement - Liczba 1g

 In sieve analysis, the classical and most commonly used method of particle measurement, the sample is separated by size and the amount of sample in each fraction is determined by weighing.
 As particles encounter the mesh of the sieve cloth in different orientations during the sieving process, they ideally pass through any mesh until they are retained by apertures smaller than their smallest projected area.
 Particle measurement with sieve analysis thus always involves a certain preferred orientation of the particles, tending to be a measurement of particle width.